deepak-karkala/agentic-mlops/context/prd.md

 2) **Planning & Composition**
    - Agents compose **capability patterns** (ingest, transform, store, feature, train, serve, observe, govern) per cloud.
    - Patterns are opinionated but composable; planner chooses under constraints.
+   - Once all the required inputs are extracted, we trigger a series of Agents in pre-determined fixed order, this corresponds to LLM workflow Pattern rather than letting the Supervisor Agent determining which sub-agents or tools to execute.
+This determinstic approach provides us with full control and will significantly simplify the overall implementation since we are not relying on the Supervisor Agent determining which sub-agents should be triggerred.
+This will de-risk the entire application in a major way in terms of evaluation, managing state etc.

+Following is the list of Dedicated/Specialized Agents for Planning and Implementing Production Grade End-to-end MLOPs System
+1. Project Stages: An Iterative Path to Production.
+This agent will work on the following,
+    1. Ideation & Planning
+    2. Model experimentation, Iteration and Prototyping
+    3. Pipelines Development
+    4. Deployment & Serving
+    5. Monitoring & Continual Learning
+2. Versioning and Governance Strategy
+    1. Code
+    2. Infrastructure
+    3. Data
+    4. Prompts
+    5. Models
+3. Data Sourcing, Discovery, and Characteristics
+    1. Data Sourcing & Discovery Plan
+    2. Data Characteristics
+    3. Exploratory Data Analysis
+4. Pipelines/Workflows to be developed: An Operational Blueprint
+    1. Data Ingestion Pipeline
+        1. Batch, Streaming
+        2. Is streaming pipeline needed
+        3. Frequency of ingestion for batch and streaming pipelines
+    2. Feature Engineering Pipeline
+    3. Model Training Pipeline
+    4. Inference Pipeline
+    4. Monitoring & Observability Setup
+    6. Continual Learning & Data Flywheel Pipeline
+5. MLOps Tech Stack: An Architectural Blueprint
+6. Comprehensive ML Testing Strategy
+    1. Data & Features
+    2. Code & Pipelines
+    3. ML Models
+    4. Infrastructure & Serving
+    5. Online Testing / Testing in Production
+7. Planning Data Engineering and Data Ingestion Pipeline
+    1. The Data Engineering Lifecycle
+    2. Real-Time Streaming Pipeline: Design & Architecture
+8. Planning Feature Engineering Pipelines
+    1. Feature Engineering Lifecycle and Strategy
+    2. List of features
+    3. Batch Feature Pipeline
+    4. Real-Time Streaming Feature Pipeline
+9. Model Development & Iteration
+10. Planning Model Training Pipelines
+11. Planning Deployment, Serving
+12. Planning Inference Pipeline
+13. Monitoring and Observability Plan
+14. Continual Learning & Production Testing
+15. Governance, Ethics & The Human Element
+16. Overall System Architecture
+    1. Unified Architectural Blueprint
+    2. Potential Bottlenecks, Cost and Performance Optimizations
+    3. Estimated Monthly Costs
+    4. Scaling Strategies
+17. Code Implementation: Data Ingestion Pipeline
+18. Code Implementation: Feature Engineering Pipeline
+19. Code Implementation: Model Training Pipeline
+20. Code Implementation: Inference Pipeline
+21. Code Implementation: Monitoring & Observability, Testing in Production Setup
+22. Code Implementation: Continual Learning & Data Flywheel Pipeline Setup
+23. Critic Agent: Will provide a critical review of actions/decisions made by other agents (architectural decisions, choices, evaluates trade-offs, feasibility, risks).
+These agents can be triggerred
+    1. at the end of Planning Stage, the Manager Agent can then invoke the appropriate agent prompting it to re-think and update its decision/choice based on the feedback from Critic Agent.
+    2. at the end of Implementation Stage, to provide a comprehensive feedback on the entire end-to-end MLOPs System.

+**Context Engineering**
+   1. **System Prompt/Instructions**: Each agent will have dedicated set of instructions.
+Loaded from markdown file, this will contain all the details required for the agent to make the appropriate architectural choices.
+It will involve different factors to take into account, choices available, trade-offs, how to make the optimal choice, examples of common patterns/architectural choices etc
+   2. **Reading and Writing State Information From Shared Persistent Memory**: This will be shared amongst all agents.
+This will include the extracted user constraints in specified schema, each agent's architectural decisions in fixed schema, critic agent's feedback, user's updated set of requirements/constraints, new sets of decisions from other agents etc. Basically this memory is shared amongst all the agents so that each agent has context of the overall project ensuring that agents do not take sub-optimal decisions working in isolation.
+This memory will have the entire history of user constraints, agents decisions, critic's feedback etc. We have to ensure that the Agent Loop does not run infinitely, if it runs too long, we may have to have provision for summarising the context to avoid the context getting beyond the context window of the LLMs.

 3) **Critics & Policy Engine**
    - **Technical critic:** checks feasibility, coupling, bottlenecks, failure domains.